mdevilliers/redishappy/readme.md

 GET /api/ping - will reply "pong" if running

+* `GET /api/ping` - will reply "pong" if running
-GET /api/configuration - displays the start up configuration
+* `GET /api/configuration` - displays the start up configuration

-GET /api/sentinels - displays the sentinels being currently monitored and their current states
+* `GET /api/sentinels` - displays the sentinels being currently monitored and their current states

-GET /api/topology - displays the current view of the Redis clusters, their master and their host/ip addresses
+* `GET /api/topology` - displays the current view of the Redis clusters, their master and their host/ip addresses

 redishappy-haproxy provides the following additional read only apis

-GET /api/template - displays the current template file
+* `GET /api/template` - displays the current template file

-GET /api/haproxy - displays the rendered HAProxy file
+* `GET /api/haproxy` - displays the rendered HAProxy file

 ### Hacking